AlexChiang0208/Stock-Investment-Robot-using-NeuralNetwork-and-MeanVarianceModel/README.md

 ## 4. DIY Optimization
 I will keep optimizing this model since it was not the best one.
-There are many ways to do this job, such as changing the input features(Technical Indicators, Financial Indicators, etc.), change the Neural Network(LSTM), using for-loop or other method to find the best hyperparameters in this model.
+There are many ways to do this job, such as changing the input features(Technical Indicators, Financial Indicators, etc.), changing the Neural Network(LSTM), using for-loop or other method to find the best hyperparameters in this model.

 ## 5. Reminder